grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Percy hesitated.
 "How about... three times a standard hull-load fee?"

-[//]: # (A "hull load" = the amount one average-sized cargo submarine could carry.
+[//]: # (A hull load = the amount one average-sized cargo submarine could carry.
 It's an established norm, even though some small subs could only carry half a hull load, and bigger ones 1.5 hull loads on a run.
 The _Prospect_ carries a pretty typical hull load.)

 "Done.
 I can pay you two-thirds now and the remainder on delivery.
 I assume coin will be satisfactory?"